Systems Architecture for Quantum Random Access Memory: Proposed QRAM architecture

 \subsubsection{Key Optimization 3: Address Pipelining}

 With pipelining, we can reduce the depth of address-loading from $O(m^2)$ to $O(m)$.
-Each address qubit will be routed sequentially to its corresponding layer in the tree.
-However, a subsequent address qubit does not need to wait until its predecessor address qubit reaches the destination layer.
-Instead, it can follow immediately after the previous qubit has been routed one layer down.
+In the naive approach to address loading, address qubits are routed into the tree sequentially, with the $(\ell+1)^\mathrm{th}$ address qubit \emph{waiting} to be routed until the $\ell^\mathrm{th}$ address qubit has reached its destination at level $\ell$ of the tree.
+The total routing time is thus $\sim \sum_{\ell=1}^m \ell = O(m^2)$.
+Instead, the addresses can be routed in a pipelined manner: the $(\ell+1)^\mathrm{th}$ address qubit is routed into the tree immediately after the $\ell^\mathrm{th}$ qubit has been routed one layer down, i.e.~without waiting.
+Removing the waiting reduces the depth to $O(m)$.
 While the resulting circuit is equivalent to the parallel schedules introduced in \cite{hann} and \cite{di2020fault}, we identify the origin of such parallelism as coming from pipelining.